-The year two operational monitoring confirmed usage of the crossing structures by emus, and birds were detected on camera travelling in an easterly and westerly direction below bridges at four locations (1 in Section 3; and 3 in Section 4) indicating movements across the project corridor in the first two years of operation.
-The emu sighting data shows emus regularly in cane fields on the east and west of the highway in Section 4.
-It is important to note the intent of the connectivity mitigation in Section 4 was not aimed at maintaining emu movements across the project, however this outcome is evident and should be considered in future discussion around crossing locations and habitat connectivity as it evident that the sugar cane farms provide important habitat.
+The year three operational monitoring confirmed usage of the crossing structures by emus, and birds have been detected by camera traps travelling in an easterly and westerly direction below bridges at three locations in Section 4.
+There has been no evidence of using crossing structures in section 3 in the reporting period, although emu sign was detected in the summer monitoring in 2023, on the west side of the highway at one location.
+No further evidence was reported after February.
+Monitoring of the three structures on section 4 in the third year of operation shows emus regularly crossing to the east and west of the highway to access habitat in agricultural areas.
+It is important to note the intent of the connectivity mitigation in Section 4 was not aimed at maintaining emu movements across the project, however this outcome is evident and should be considered in future discussion around crossing locations and habitat connectivity as it evident that the sugar cane farms provide important habitat and the bridge structures provide access to this habitat, despite the presence of dogs also regularly using the structures.